aous-al-salek/MFA-Call-Code-Reader/README.md

 ## Getting Started

 This program takes an alpha-numeric code as a singular argument without white-spaces and plays mp3 files corresponding to the letters and numbers of the code.
+Make sure to acquire better audio files for the letters and numbers.
+The included mp3 files of letters, numbers, and error messages are only examples, as some of them are not of good quality.

 <p align="right">(<a href="#readme-top">⬆️</a>)</p>